Gr8Gatsby/minimal-blog/posts/passion-projects.md

   </a>
 </div>

-# Gen AI adds to my Skills
+# Augmenting my Skills

-Creating a functional, polished web application typically involves a lot of people and a lot of time.
-In my recent project, building a travel itinerary visualizer with ChatGPT, I discovered how dramatically AI could reduce that burden—acting as a developer, designer, architect, and even a sounding board, all in one.
+Creating a polished, functional web application usually requires a team of specialists and a considerable time investment.
+But with AI, the process changes entirely—bridging skill gaps and enhancing strengths, no matter where expertise lies.
+For instance, a great designer can use AI to handle coding, and a skilled coder can rely on AI for design.
+AI becomes the missing piece, augmenting skills that may be less developed while allowing individuals to focus on what they do best.

-In a traditional setup, building this app would have meant multiple specialists and weeks of work.
-As a Product Manager, I would start by defining the requirements and working closely with a frontend developer to build the interactive components, like the map and calendar.
-I’d need a UI designer to make it visually appealing, a software architect to handle the structural foundation, and plenty of coordination to ensure all these pieces came together seamlessly.
+In building a travel itinerary visualizer with AI, this became clear.
+Traditionally, creating an app like this would require a Product Manager to set requirements, a frontend developer to build interactive elements like maps and calendars, a UI designer to make it visually appealing, and a software architect to establish a strong foundation.
+Each role would come with time and financial costs, with developers spending weeks coding and designers crafting layouts and color schemes to ensure a cohesive, professional result.

-Each role would come with both time and financial costs.
-Developers would need days or weeks to code the map and calendar, integrate libraries, and ensure a smooth user experience.
-A designer would create the layouts, color schemes, and typography, ensuring the app looked clean and professional.
-And finally, I’d be there throughout, constantly aligning the team with the project’s “why” and “what” and offering feedback along the way.

-Using tools like Tableau or Power BI might have handled parts of this process, but with limitations.
-Visualization tools could create static maps or dashboards, but they don’t offer the flexibility to build fully interactive, user-friendly web apps without extensive customization.
-Even no-code platforms like Webflow or Bubble would struggle to handle custom features, such as the dynamic, color-coded calendar linked to map markers.
-And if I relied solely on these tools, I’d still need a developer to piece it all together into something cohesive.
+While tools like Tableau or Power BI could handle parts of the visualization, they lack the flexibility for creating fully interactive, user-friendly web apps.
+No-code platforms like Webflow or Bubble could help but would struggle with custom features, such as linking a dynamic, color-coded calendar to map markers.

-# How ChatGPT's Brought the Skills of a Full Development Team
+AI offers a new way forward, allowing anyone to take on complex projects that once required specialized teams.
+With AI as a collaborator, creating sophisticated applications becomes accessible, transforming ideas into polished, functional products more quickly and efficiently than ever before.

+# What roles did AI play?

-Enter ChatGPT, and everything changes.
-Instead of working with a whole team, I found myself working with a single AI assistant that could understand and execute on my high-level requirements.
-Here’s how it tackled each role:
+With ChatGPT, everything changes.
+Instead of working with a team, an AI assistant handled high-level requirements and executed across multiple roles:

+### Developer 👩🏻‍💻
-• Developer: ChatGPT took care of all the coding, using Leaflet.js to create an interactive map with color-coded markers and labels.
-It built the calendar dynamically based on my data, linking it to the map and adding tooltips and stop numbers—all based on simple requests like “add a marker” or “use color coding.”
+ChatGPT handled all coding, using Leaflet.js to create an interactive map with color-coded markers, labels, and tooltips.
+The calendar was dynamically generated from data, linked to the map, and included stop numbers—all through simple requests like “add a marker” or “apply color coding.”

+### UI Designer 🧑‍🎨
-• UI Designer: With my instructions to “use a modern font” or “add subtle shadows,” ChatGPT crafted a clean, professional design that required no further touch-ups.
-What might have been days of design iterations became a matter of minutes, with every visual change handled directly in HTML and CSS.
+Following prompts like “use a modern font” or “add subtle shadows,” ChatGPT crafted a clean, professional design with HTML and CSS.
+What typically takes days of design tweaks was done in minutes, with each visual adjustment applied directly.

+### Architect 👷‍♀️
-• Architect: ChatGPT structured the code logically, integrating JavaScript, HTML, and CSS smoothly and modularly.
-I didn’t have to worry about choosing libraries or setting up frameworks; ChatGPT took care of everything under the hood, leaving me to focus on the end result.
+ChatGPT organized the code logically, integrating JavaScript, HTML, and CSS into a modular structure.
+Decisions around libraries and frameworks were handled automatically, allowing complete focus on the final product.

+### Rubber Duck 🦆
-• Sounding Board: Surprisingly, ChatGPT also served as a collaborative partner, offering suggestions that shaped the final product.
-With questions like “How can I make the calendar more user-friendly?”
-I received suggestions that would typically come from brainstorming sessions with a team.
+ChatGPT also acted as a collaborative partner, my [rubberduck](https://en.wikipedia.org/wiki/Rubber_duck_debugging), providing valuable suggestions that influenced the final design.
+For example, questions like “How can the calendar be more user-friendly?” sparked improvements that would usually come from team brainstorming.

-This collaborative experience took less than a day from start to finish.
-Instead of managing multiple handoffs or wrangling tools that only do part of the job, I iterated directly with ChatGPT.
-A few hours of prompting and feedback replaced what could have been weeks of traditional development time.
+This collaboration took less than a 25 minutes from start to finish.
+Instead of managing multiple handoffs or using various tools, direct iteration with ChatGPT replaced what could have been weeks of traditional development.

-# How Generative AI is Helping Me Reclaim My Passion Projects
+# Reclaiming Passion Projects

-As I’ve moved into more senior roles, my time to build things has gradually faded.
-Day-to-day, I’m focused on strategy, aligning my team with our goals, and ensuring everyone understands the why and the what behind our work.
-It’s meaningful, but it leaves little room for the hands-on building that once fueled my career.
-And when I did find a moment to start a passion project—something experimental or just for fun—it often felt like a lost cause.
-I’d get partway in, realize I’d need skills I hadn’t practiced in years, or hit a wall with design polish, and the project would stall.

-But now, Generative AI is changing that equation.
-With ChatGPT, I’ve found myself dusting off old projects and building proof-of-concepts I might otherwise have set aside.
-By describing high-level ideas, defining the features I want, and refining with iterative feedback, I can go from concept to completion without writing code.
-It feels almost like having an extra teammate—one that steps in wherever I need it, whether it’s coding, UI design, or even suggesting improvements.

-One recent project—a travel itinerary visualizer—showed me just how powerful this approach could be.
-Normally, this would have required a handful of roles: developer, designer, maybe even a data specialist.
-I would need tools like Leaflet for maps, perhaps Figma for mockups, and a lot of time spent switching between them.
-But with ChatGPT, I only needed to describe the features I wanted, like an interactive map with color-coded markers or a calendar linked to those markers.
-ChatGPT handled the code, made design adjustments, and iterated with me, quickly turning my high-level ideas into a functional web app.

-It didn’t just save me time; it gave me back the joy of creating something from scratch.
-I’m not saying it replaced a whole team or that every element was perfect right away—there were plenty of feedback loops to refine things.
-But it removed enough friction that building felt accessible again, allowing me to bring in the skills I already have as a product leader and lean on AI where I lack expertise.

-This experience got me thinking: What happens when more people can do this?
-AI doesn’t magically turn everyone into a software developer, designer, or architect, but it does blur the lines between these roles.
-It fills in gaps where you lack skills, while allowing you to bring your own strengths to the table.
-For me, it means I get to be the product manager I’ve become, focusing on the vision and strategy, while AI supports me in realizing that vision directly.

-In the future, I can see this becoming transformative not just for people like me but for teams across industries.
-Everyone could leverage AI to handle areas outside their expertise, bringing their own unique context and knowledge to drive the project.
-It’s exciting to think that anyone—whether they’re a designer, a product manager, or a developer—could take an idea and see it through to a tangible outcome, thanks to tools like ChatGPT.

-Generative AI won’t replace the nuanced skills and creativity that different specialists bring, but it’s starting to shift what’s possible.
-For me, it means rediscovering the joy of building things.
-And for others, it could mean fewer boundaries between ideas and execution, allowing each person to create in ways that were once out of reach.
+Generative AI has opened a new chapter for what can be accomplished by a single person.
+With tools like ChatGPT, high-level ideas can be transformed into polished, interactive applications without the need for specialized teams.
+This technology bridges skill gaps, allowing anyone to augment their strengths and focus on the bigger picture rather than the fine details of execution.

+This journey marks the beginning of leveraging AI not only to bring personal projects to life but also to create more time and space to pursue high-level outcomes.
+AI enables more to be achieved with less effort and energy, setting a new standard for personal productivity and innovation.
+The possibilities are vast, and this is just the start.